ConsortiumRR/ROSE/README.md

 *To download the code, click here.
 *Sharing Knowledge

-Visit the wiki for resources related to Robo.Op and creative robotics.
+Visit the wiki for resources related to project R/OSE.